-Labour audit programs recognised by the MSC Within these programs, you will have to meet these performance criteria Amfori Business Social Compliance Initiative Complete amfori audits and have no Zero Tolerance issues SEDEX SMETA Complete and an annual audit and have no Business Critical Issues Social Accountability International's SA8000 Hold a valid SA8000 certificate BRCGS Ethical Trading and Responsible Sourcing Standard (ETRS) Hold a valid BRCGS certificate SSCI recognised program (manufacturing and processing) Hold a valid certificate of the recognised program
+Labour audit programs recognised by the MSC Within these programs, you will have to meet these performance criteria Amfori Business Social Compliance Initiative No Zero Tolerance issues found at the audit SEDEX SMETA No Business Critical Issues found at the audit Social Accountability International's SA8ooo A valid SA8000 certificate

 Zero Tolerance and Business Critical issues are serious labour issues that require immediate action.
+This may include a breach of local law which presents a critical breach of workers' human rights or a flagrant human rights violation.
 You can find out more about the amfori BSCI Zero Tolerance Protocol and the SEDEX-SMETA Non-Compliance Guidance on their websites.

 You will need to follow the audit schedule set by the labour audit program you choose.
 The audit might be every six months, year or two years.
-Regardless of third-party labour audits, you must still meet the deadlines for MSC audits.
-If you are not covered by a recognised third-party labour program, the self-assessment will have to be submitted annually alongside your MSC audit.